CS 51 (Harvard College/GSAS course number 112960)

 Grading of final projects

-Final projects are assessed similarly to problem sets along multiple dimensions: including correctness, design, and style of the code and content and presentation of the accompanying paper.
+Final projects are assessed similarly to problem sets along multiple dimensions: including the correctness, design, and style of the code and the content and presentation of the accompanying paper.

 All student solutions to programming exercises, including problem sets, labs, and the final project, should be submitted to the course grading system.
-Solutions by email are not accepted under any circumstances.
+Submissions by email are not accepted under any circumstances.